 - 1¼ cups plain greek yogurt two standard 5.3-oz containers, see note

-- 1-2 tbsp fresh lemon juice or wine vinegar see note
+- 1-2 tablespoon fresh lemon juice or wine vinegar see note

-- ¼ tsp each: salt & pepper more to taste
+- ¼ teaspoon each: salt & pepper more to taste

 - 2 cloves garlic, grated